jla-gardner/load-atoms/docs/source/datasets/a-Si-24.rst

     .. grid-item::
         :class: info-card

-        A dataset of amorphous Silicon structures, taken from `Signatures of paracrystallinity in amorphous silicon <https://arxiv.org/abs/2407.16681>`__.
+        A dataset of synthetic amorphous Silicon structures, taken from `Signatures of paracrystallinity in amorphous silicon <https://arxiv.org/abs/2407.16681>`__.
+        Each structure is the final snapshot from a unique melt-quench MD trajectory.
+        The combined dataset covers a wide range of quench rates and densities, and includes the labels from the MTP :math:`M_{16}^{''}` potential used to generate the structures.